 #3: There are a lot of things going on

 Due to the relatively extensive area and the geographical location of the district, there is a huge diversity in terms of the things that happen here.
 It is perhaps the only district in Hong Kong where both the poorest grassroots and wealthiest tycoons live in; typhoon shelters with traditional fishing boats; hiking trails in the country parks with breathtaking views; laid back beaches, and serene historical sites.
-And I’m pretty certain that you can find something that you favour!
+And I’m pretty certain that you can find something that catches your eyes here!

 #4: There are a lot of beaches

 As I live relatively far away from Southern District, one of the (few) reasons that I would be willing to travel all the way to the district is to meet up with my friends at the beach.
 There are plenty of choices among the 12 beaches in the district, including Repulse Bay Beach, Stanley Main Beach, and Shek O Beach.
 You can sit back and relax under the sun, indulge in a good book while doing some tanning, swim in the cool water, rent a banana boat, or even have a barbecue party with your mates!

 #5: Within an hour on public transport from the CBD will take you to a whole different side of Hong Kong